ardislu/csvio/README.md

 Most people are interested in coding the transformation logic for step (2), and much less interested in coding the error-prone boilerplate code for steps (1) and (3).

-Streamed CSV provides the bare minimum functions to accomplish **this specific workflow**.
+Streamed CSV provides the bare minimum code to accomplish **this specific workflow**.
 This library is *not* intended for any other workflow (e.g., parsing CSV files with custom delimiters, converting between CSV and other formats, performing data analytics on CSV data).
 For those workflows, see ["Other CSV libraries"](#other-csv-libraries).

 ## Features

-- No dependencies other than the Node.js standard library
+- No dependencies other than the Node.js standard library.
-- Reads and writes [RFC 4180](https://www.ietf.org/rfc/rfc4180.txt) compliant CSV files
+- Reads and writes [RFC 4180](https://www.ietf.org/rfc/rfc4180.txt) compliant CSV files.
-- Single `core.js` file contains *all* core API code
+- Single `core.js` file contains *all* core API code.
-- Prioritizes Web Platform APIs (e.g., the [Web Streams API](https://developer.mozilla.org/en-US/docs/Web/API/Streams_API) over [Node.js Streams](https://nodejs.org/api/stream.html))
+- Prioritizes Web Platform APIs (e.g., the [Web Streams API](https://developer.mozilla.org/en-US/docs/Web/API/Streams_API) over [Node.js Streams](https://nodejs.org/api/stream.html)).

 ## Core API